For questions about the application process or grant requirements, contact your GAP Project Officer.

 in November and December 2019.
 We hope you can attend!

 This page contains information about how to apply for Indian General Assistance Program (GAP) funding in EPA's Region 10 (Alaska, Idaho, Oregon, Washington).

-Budgets and work plans were due February 13, 2019 (extended from January 31) for work beginning in fiscal year 2020.
+for work beginning in fiscal year 2021.
 See due dates below for more information.

 - Available Funding